logosdx/monorepo/packages/dom/Usage.md

 yarn add @logos-ui/dom
 ```

-Make sure to look at the [[Interfaces]] for this package to get a better idea of what will be available.
+Make sure to look at the [[packages/dom/Interfaces]] for this package to get a better idea of what will be available.

 ### Example